vsourirajan/vision_tranformer_rpe/README.md

 We also provide a comparison to the RPE-free baseline, which can be seen in `absolute_pos_encoding_vit.py`

-Each mechanism is tested on
+Each mechanism is tested on MNIST, CIFAR datasets

+### Results:
+Absolute Positional Encoding: 0.820 Test accuracy General Learnable Function:
+Monotonically Decreasing Function: